approov/quickstart-flutter-graphql/README.md

 This package requires Flutter 3 because of the need to execute channel handlers on [background threads](https://docs.flutter.dev/development/platform-integration/platform-channels?tab=ios-channel-objective-c-tab#executing-channel-handlers-on-background-threads), which is only available in the stable channel from Flutter 3.

+Note that the minimum OS requirement for iOS is 10 and for Android the minimum SDK version is 21 (Android 5.0).
+You cannot use Approov in apps that need to support OS versions older than this.

 ## ADDING APPROOV ENABLED FLUTTER GRAPHQL

 Approov Enabled Flutter GraphQL is available via a [`Github`](https://github.com/approov/approov-flutter-packages.git) package.
 This allows inclusion into the project by simply specifying a dependency in the `pubspec.yaml` files for the app.
 In the `dependencies:` section of `pubspec.yaml` file add the following package reference: